-- a) complete each assignment within the time limits given by the teacher - b) evaluate and review their work for accuracy prior to turning it in - c) seek assistance from the teacher as needed d) ask for make-up work following absence(s)
+- a) complete each assignment within the time limits given by the teacher - b) evaluate and review their work for accuracy prior to turning it in

 In determining the 9-week average, a minimum of 15 grades from different assignments or components of major projects must be recorded.
 When calculating a nine- weeks average, NO ONE ASSIGNMENT GRADE MAY COUNT MORE THAN 20% OF THE TOTAL AVERAGE, regardless of the grade category.
 Some major projects and writing samples may comprise more than one component and each component should be graded separately.
 In determining the nine-week average, grades will be divided into 2 categories and each category will count a designated percentage to determine student's grade.
 The 2 categories are;